ronomon/direct-io/README.md

 Direct Memory Access bypasses the filesystem cache and avoids memory copies to and from kernel-space, writing and reading directly to and from the disk device cache.
 File I/O is done directly to and from user-space buffers regardless of whether the file descriptor is a block device or regular file.
-To enable direct memory access, use the following flag or method according to the respective
+To enable Direct Memory Access, use the following flag or method according to the respective
 platform:

 **O_DIRECT** *(FreeBSD, Linux)*